-Surgeons at Norton Children’s Heart Institute, affiliated with the University of Louisville, repair tetralogy of Fallot (pronounced fah-LO) with open-heart surgery soon after birth or later in infancy.
+Surgeons at Norton Children’s Heart Institute, affiliated with the UofL School of Medicine, repair tetralogy of Fallot (pronounced fah-LO) with open heart surgery soon after birth or later in infancy.
 Some infants need more than one heart surgery.

 Most babies recover from TOF and go on to lead full lives.
 Still, it’s a serious condition that will need regular follow-up visits with a heart specialist.

-As the leading providers of pediatric heart care in Louisville and Southern Indiana, our specialists are experienced with successfully repairing tetralogy of Fallot.
+As the leading providers of pediatric heart care in Louisville and Southern Indiana, our specialists are experienced with successfully repairing TOF.

-The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute have the skill and experience to provide a pinpoint diagnosis and develop a customized treatment plan for you and your child.
+The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute have the skills and experience to provide a pinpoint diagnosis and develop a customized treatment plan for you and your child.

-The four related conditions that make up tetralogy of Fallot are:
+The four related conditions that make up TOF are:

 A ventricular septal defect is a hole in the wall that separates the ventricles, the two lower chambers of the heart.
 Because of the hole, the high-oxygen blood from the left ventricle and the low-oxygen blood from the right ventricle can mix.
 This can lead to either too little or too much blood flow going to the lungs.

-The stenosis is a narrowing of the valve that connects the right ventricle to the pulmonary artery that connects to the lungs.
+Stenosis is a narrowing of the valve that connects the right ventricle to the pulmonary artery, which connects to the lungs.